Elsapro/wikijs/employment/linked-in.md

 - Public profile & URL
 - Contact Info

-Character Limits in LinkedIN: https://connect2collaborate.wordpress.com/2014/09/02/character-limits-on-linkedin/
+Character Limits in LinkedIn: https://connect2collaborate.wordpress.com/2014/09/02/character-limits-on-linkedin/

 ### Name & Headline
 * Companies are searching using keywords.
-Typically items higher in your profile are ranked higher in the linkedIn search algorithms.
+Typically items higher in your profile are ranked higher in the LinkedIn search algorithms.
 * You have 40 characters in your last name field to work with if you have an advanced degree or certification.
     * Examples: PMP, PHD, MBA
 * Headline is 120 characters is VERY prominent in search results and should make people want to click on your profile and read more.